cs50/compare50/celery/README.md

-# celery dameon in Docker
+# celery daemon in Docker

 ## Building